gavinlyonsrepo/raspberrypi_tempmon/README.md

 The program has five features
 1. Normal mode - output to screen with optional LED output.
 2. continuous mode - output to screen with optional LED output.
-3. logfile mode   - output to logfile(also mail mode if alarm triggered).
+3. logfile mode   - output to logfile(also mail mode if alarm mode on and triggered).
 4. logfolder mode - output to logfile.
 5. mail mode  - output to email.

-In normal mode output, Data is sent to the terminal with option to repeat or quit A LED will light  for an on Alarm state if set.
+In normal mode output, Data is sent to the terminal with option to repeat or quit.
+A LED will light for an on Alarm state if setup.

 In continuous mode entered by option -c, The program enters a delay between each display as a default this is set to 5 seconds by entered a number argument after -c